aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 ## Java Agents

 Java agents can be configured at startup, and provide mechanisms to change classes as they're being loaded by the JVM.
-These agents exist on layer that is closer to the bare metal than the class loader.
+These agents exist on a layer that is closer to the bare metal than the class loader.

 ~~~java
 public class TestAgent {